pillingworth/seatingplan/README.md

 To run with 4 courses, 5 tables, iterate the solution 10000 times using the swap strategy, set the random seed to 1 (so random but repeatable) and using a file to specify the list of people the command would be

-`java -jar seatingplan-0.0.1-SNAPSHOT-jar-with-dependencies.jar -s 1 -c 4 -t 5 -i 10000 -st swap -pf people.txt`
+`java -jar seatingplan-0.0.1-SNAPSHOT-jar-with-dependencies.jar -s 1 -c 4 -i 10000 -st swap -pf people.txt`

 Alternatively there is a .bat file that make this a bit easier to run